GridProtectionAlliance/openHistorian-grafana/README.md

       <add name="Enabled" value="True" description="Determines if web service should be enabled at startup." encrypted="false" />
     </statGrafanaDataService>
 ```
 If the service is using the default NT SERVICE account, the service will likely not have rights to start the web service on a new port, so this will need to be registered.
-As an example, to register a new web service on port 6057 for the openPDC service use the following command:
+As an example, to register a new web service on port 6357 for the ProjectAlpha service use the following command:
 ```
-netsh http add urlacl url=http://+:6057/api/grafana user="NT SERVICE\openPDC"
+netsh http add urlacl url=http://+:6357/api/grafana user="NT SERVICE\ProjectAlpha"
 ```
 This command must be run with administrative privileges.

+\* _Replace "localhost" as needed with the IP or DNS name of system hosting the archive._

 ### Tag Selection